GoogleChrome/web.dev/src/site/content/en/web-dev-basics-one/fetch-api-error-handling/index.md

 ### Examples of errors with the video-sharing website

 -  The video-sharing website cannot handle a filename with a space.
-Instead of "My Travels.mp4", it expects a name such as "My_Travels.mp4" or "MyTravels.mp4".
+Instead of `"My Travels.mp4"`, it expects a name such as `"My_Travels.mp4"` or `"MyTravels.mp4"`.
 -  The video-sharing website cannot upload a video that exceeds the maximum acceptable file size.
 -  The video-sharing website does not support the video codec in the uploaded video.